-Types of information that may be requested include, but are not limited to:
+Types of evidence that may be requested include, but are not limited to:

 As every permit and assessment has its own unique considerations, we cannot advise exactly what information type will be required prior to receiving a request for inspection (declaration form).
-For guidance on what may be required to support a remote inspection specific to your installation please contact your local safety officer.
+Further guidance on what may be required to support a remote inspection specific to your installation, click here.

 We encourage you to record your installations through photo and/or video logs and to retain copies of relevant documentation stored on site so that these are available if requested by your local safety officer.

 If you have any further questions, please email us at email@example.com, with the subject line “Remote assessments”.